Contact for further information: Mr Andy Rayner

 Where can I find more information?

-At BCHS we follow the AQA Psychology course, AS 1181 and A2 2181.
-Click here for further information
+At BCHS we follow the AQA Psychology course A2 2181.
+Click here to find out why you should study psychology